Stenum/work-knowledge/src/app/chat/_requirements.ears.md

 # Component requirements: Chat page

 ## Purpose
-Provides a chat UI for interacting with the assistant using the `/api/chat` endpoint.
+Provide the primary chat interface for interacting with the assistant, displaying responses and the context the assistant used.

 ## Inputs/Outputs
+- Renders the `ChatInterface` component.
-- Sends user messages to `/api/chat`.
+- Sends messages to `/api/chat` and surfaces context returned by the backend.
-- Renders assistant replies and system notices about memory retrieval.

 ## External dependencies
-- Chat route handler for responses.
-- Tailwind + shadcn components for layout and inputs.
+- BFF endpoint `/api/chat` validated with Zod.
+- UI primitives from shadcn/ui.

 ## EARS coverage
-- REQ-G-001, REQ-G-002, REQ-G-010, REQ-G-020, REQ-E-001.
+- REQ-G-001, REQ-G-002, REQ-G-010, REQ-G-020, REQ-E-020.

 ## Traceability
-- Implementation: `page.tsx` consuming `ChatInterface`.
+- Implementation: `page.tsx` delegates to `ChatInterface` in `@/components/chat/chat-interface`.
-- Dependencies: `@/components/chat/chat-interface`.
-- Assumptions: Streaming is not yet wired; responses arrive as full payloads.
+- Assumptions: Authentication handled globally; component focuses on UX and request orchestration.